Food & Agriculture

 The Meat Industry - Big Meat and its Global Influence

 Livestock farming presents serious concerns to our planet as demand and intensification of the industry spirals.
 Cattle ranching in the Amazon is responsible for 70% of land clearance.
-The global figures are shocking, 26% of (ice-free) land is used for livestock grazing, and 33% of the planets total croplands are used to produce livestock feed to sustain these animals.
+The global figures are shocking - 26% of (ice-free) land is used for livestock grazing, and 33% of the planet's total croplands are used to produce livestock feed to sustain these animals.

 The connection between the meat industry and the climate crisis has been recognised for decades.
 Methane production, animal cruelty associated with factory farming and live animal transport, antibiotic resistance, the use of growth hormones, and the increase in zoonotic diseases present further global issues.